 While newly built homes in the future will have low carbon heating systems such as air source heat pumps, existing homes are being given schemes and incentives to switch to energy efficient systems that will not only save money on electricity bills over time, but also enable homeowners to have a renewable lifestyle.

-According to the government, existing homes can apply for new measures such as insulation improvements such as double glazing doors and windows, which will also significantly improve the energy efficiency and reduce energy consumption.
+According to the government, existing homes can apply for new measures such as insulation improvements such as double glazing windows and doors, which will also significantly improve the energy efficiency and reduce energy consumption.

 The goal moving forward is to ensure that new homes are well equipped with low carbon heating systems, thereby eliminating the need to be retrofitted in the future.
 Based on the IEA report, no new gas boilers are to be installed by 2025, and this aligns with the goals of Future Homes Standard.